Welcome to Project CRYSTAL

 Project CRYSTAL's mission is to provide a hands-on laboratory experience for middle school students in an active, state of the art research laboratory.
 Through teaching and research, Project CRYSTAL aims to instill a love for chemistry and foster interest in a future career in science in middle school students.

-During the school year, selected students from the seventh or eighth grade intern in the Holden lab under the supervision of graduate students Becky Phillips, Ari Salinger, Haley Brown, and Karl Wetterhorn.
+During the school year, selected students from eighth grade intern in the Holden lab under the supervision of graduate students Ari Salinger, Haley Brown, and Karl Wetterhorn.

 One day a week, each of the middle school students spends approximately 1.5 hours in the laboratory learning about and carrying out each step of their research projects.
-The biochemistry material covered is taught both through interactive lectures and hands-on research.
-The projects are ideally suited for teaching the excitement of chemistry and biochemistry by providing fundamental contributions to the future design of new antibiotics and cancer therapeutics.
+The projects are ideally suited for teaching the excitement of chemistry and biochemistry.
+The material covered is taught through both interactive lectures and hands-on research.
 Students learn a variety of biochemistry techniques including DNA cloning, E. coli cell growth, protein expression, protein purification, X-ray crystallography techniques, and the use of three-dimensional structure-building programs.
-At the end of each program year, participants will have obtained valuable tools for furthering their science education, and will have completed a research project worthy of publication in a peer-reviewed scientific journal.
+At the end of each program year, participants will have obtained valuable tools for furthering their science education.

-Project CRYSTAL is beginning its fifth year in 2013-2014, and we are excited about its future.
-It is our hope that other laboratories will also reach out to the next generation of future scientists so that more young students can experience the wonder of research.
+Project CRYSTAL at UW-Madison is beginning its sixth year in 2014-2015, and we are excited about its future.
+In fact, this year Project CRYSTAL is being implemented at Indiana University-Purdue University, Indianapolis in the laboratory of Dr. Michael McLeish.
+It is our hope that other laboratories will continue to reach out to the next generation of future scientists so that more young students can experience the wonder of research.